atlas-doc/doc-sabre/atlas-api-documentation/api-reference/post-ticketing-service/make-a-refund.md

 - **Type:** String
 - **Required:** Yes
 - **Description:** Refund order number generated for the request.
-- **Constraints:** Alphanumeric string.
 - **Default:** None
 - **Example:** `"R123456789"`

 ## **cancelReason**
 - **Type:** String
 - **Required:** No
 - **Description:** The reason for canceling the ticket or service.
-- **Constraints:** Predefined cancellation reason codes or free text depending on the system's requirements.
+Predefined cancellation reason codes or free text depending on the system's requirements.
-The reason why the refund was cancelled.

-- The cancel reasons are:
+  The cancel reasons are:
   -    Does not match airline policy
   -    There is no schedule change from the airline side.
 Please refer the ticket Fare Rules available in ATRIP flight deck for cancellation charges. untary Cancellation - Non-Refundable
   -    As per airline policy, only voucher refund is available for the ticket
   -    Refund request cancelled by the user
   -    Travel has been completed by the passenger
   -    Refund not yet received from the airline.
 Please try again later.
 - **Default:** None
 - **Example:** `"Customer Request"`